 Wu Wei

-But it also describes nicely what a trip with the van aims for: letting the inspiration of the moment inspire the direction.
+Wu wei also describes what a trip with 5WiW aims for: letting the inspiration of the moment inspire the direction.
 And allowing ourselves to be pulled into the now.

-Wu wei also describes what it feels like to ride the Onewheel: moving forward with virtually no effort.
+Also, wu wei describes what it feels like to ride the Onewheel (photo): moving forward with virtually no effort.
 Not even a remote control.
 Just the slightest movement of the body will move you forward and create a sensation as if you’re floating.

 Dropping